 - Some IDs are duplicated within the spreadsheet: two subjects have the same ID, but different age, sex, height, etc. It is therefore impossible to know which one to associate with the NIfTI file.

-- The name of the hospital of origin is not in the spreadsheet but hidden in the name of the NIfTI file.
+- The name of the hospital of origin is not in the spreadsheet.
+It is hidden in the name of the NIfTI file.

-- Finally, and more difficult to spot, some NIfTI files are problematic: images may recorded at very low resolution, are partially or totally cropped, etc.
+- Finally, and more difficult to spot, some NIfTI files are problematic.
+The images may be recorded at very low resolution, partially or totally cropped, etc.

 It may seem like a mess, but all in all, this dataset is actually not particularly messy at all.
 Such errors and inconsistencies are very common for medical datasets.
-These errors are often caused by the transition of data through complex, and not necessarily compatible, data systems, manual data modification, multi-centric studies, and so on.
+The transition of data through complex, and not necessarily compatible, data systems, manual data modification and multi-centric studies can cause these errors.
 We encountered similar issues with Dataset B, as well…welcome to the world of dataset cleaning!

-We can observe the following demographics in the subject cohort: 55% are women, the youngest is 18 years old (we removed children from the datasets), the oldest one is 87 years old, with quartiles at 22, 27, and 48 years of age.
+The demographics in the subject cohort are as followed.
+55% are women, the youngest is 18 years old (we removed children from the datasets).
+The oldest one is 87 years old, with quartiles at 22, 27, and 48 years of age.

 So, you think we are ready to speak about machine learning?
 Well…not yet!
-When opening the NiFTI files containing the MRIs, we observe a very high heterogeneity among the images: resolutions, voxel values (a voxel is a 3D pixel), field of view, orientation, etc. Therefore, some manner of normalization is needed so that the images are actually comparable one to another.
+When opening the NiFTI files containing the MRIs, we observe a very high heterogeneity among the images: resolutions, voxel values (a voxel is a 3D pixel), the field of view, orientation, etc. Therefore, some manner of normalization is needed to compare the images to each other.
 We would face the same problem with any type of data, not just MRIs!

 - Resample.
 We set the resolution to 1 mm³ per voxel.

 - N4 bias field correction.
-This operation allows to remove non-biological signal artifacts on the image that are due to the magnetic field of the MRI.
+This operation allows to remove non-biological signal artifacts on the image.
+These are due to the magnetic field of the MRI.
 You can see an example here.

 - Skull-stripping.
 We remove the skull bone from the image and keep only the brain.
 Why?
 Simply because we want to estimate the age of the brain, not the age of a whole head!